 - ABSENCE DEFINED: A student who is not present in class at least one half of the class period shall be counted absent from that class.
 To be counted present for the school day, a student must be in attendance for at least one half of the class periods during the school day. - EXCUSED ABSENCES: Students must be in school unless the absence has been permitted or excused for one of the reasons listed in paragraph V below: - Ill or injured, the maximum days a student may be absent without acceptable documentation justifying the absence is five (5) consecutive days. - Major illness in the student's immediate family. - Death in the immediate family. - o Attendance at a religious instruction or there is a religious holiday in the student's own faith. - Required by summons, subpoena, or court order to appear in court, a copy of subpoena/court order must be given to principal. - Special event.
 Examples of special events include important public functions, conferences, stat/national competitions, aw well as exceptional cases of family need.
-The student must get permission from the principal at least five days prior to the absence. - Scheduled medical or dental appointment, it is recommended to schedule appointments outside school hours to avoid missed instruction. - Students having, or suspected of having, a communicable disease or infestation which an be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard. - UNEXCUSED ABSENCES: Any absence which does not meet the criteria of an excused absence is an unexcused absence.
-The following are examples of unexcused absences: - o out-of-school suspensions - o family vacations.
+The student must get permission from the principal at least five days prior to the absence. - Scheduled medical or dental appointment, it is recommended to schedule appointments outside school hours to avoid missed instruction. - Students having, or suspected of having, a communicable disease or infestation which can be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard. - Student having a school function such as testing, school sanctioned field trips, athletics and/or school meetings. - UNEXCUSED ABSENCES: Any absence which does not meet the criteria of an excused absence is an unexcused absence.
+The following are examples of unexcused absences: - o out-of-school suspensions - family vacations.